Destoma/Diamagnetism-from-Maxwells-Equations/diamagnetismFromMaxwellsEquations/README.md

 To find a simulation, go into the `demos` folder and pick a demonstration.
 In each folder you'll find a `.toml` file, which are this tool's config files.
 Their contents are somewhat self-explanatory, and their parameters can be adjusted freely to configure your simulation.

-To run this simulation, simply enter `PyPIC3D --config demos/DEMONAME/DEMONAME.toml` into the console and press enter (of course, the implementation of this simulation is not at all simple, making its quick-and-easy initialization incredibly convenient).
+To run this simulation, simply enter `PyPIC3D --config demos/DEMONAME/DEMONAME.toml` into the console.

 The results chosen to be returned from the simulation (via the `[plotting_parameters]` section of the config file) will be sent to a `data/data` directory in the project, whether one already exists or not.
 To view the results, run the `particle_analysis.py` and `field_analysis.py` programs.
 Both take a while to execute, and the plot axis limits must be adjusted manually (for now).
 The `particle_analysis` axis limits in particular must be centered at the origin, as this is the way particle positions are implemented in PyPIC3D.